New kayak fly fishing adventures and quests for 2018

 The idea was hatched on the way to Henry Hagg Lake, one of my favorite local fishing spots.
 I had spent much of the previous year fishing the ocean with Don or kayak fishing for salmon with gear.
-The KFA Species Challenge is a way to focus more energy on my kayak fly fishing.
+The KFA Species Challenge is a way to focus my energy on kayak fly fishing.

 In many ways, Hagg Lake was a perfect location to begin the challenge since it was here that I proved I could turn the Mirage drive around and pedal backwards.
-I even caught a fish that day under difficult water quality conditions.
+I even caught a fish that day under difficult water conditions.

 After launching from the ramp that first morning of 2018, I chose to go right and fish the Sain Creek inlet.
 I usually catch fewer fish there but they are typically larger than the fish in the Scoggins Creek inlet.